suvoni/CTF_Writeups/pingCTF_2022/README.md

 ![excel1](./highschoolgrades/excel1.PNG)

 These are the student grades that the challenge description told us about.
 At first glance, there really isn't anything suspicious going on here.
-After doing a lot of close searching, we discover that there is hidden data within 2 cells:
+However, after doing a lot of close searching, we discover that there is hidden data within 2 cells:

 ![phoebe1](./highschoolgrades/phoebe1.PNG)